 Fatigue

 Fatigue failure results from repeated stress cycles that cause materials to weaken over time.
-This type of failure is common in parts of the building subjected to frequent dynamic loads, such as floors in industrial buildings.
+This type of failure is common in load bearing parts of the building subjected to frequent dynamic loads, such as floors in industrial buildings.

 Buckling